akufikri/akufikri/README.md

 - A Full-stack Web Developer.
 - An Informatics Vocational High School Student.
 - I'm currently working on my cool side project.
+- I use .php daily and .js for hobby project.
 - I'm looking for opportunities to continue learning and contribute as much as possible.

 🚀 From [AkuFikri](https://github.com/akufikri)